wala/WALA/README-Gradle.md

 your WALA source tree.
-On the “Import Options” page of the import wizard, leave all settings at their defaults: the “Override workspace settings” option should be off, and the grayed-out “Gradle distribution” choice should be set to “Gradle wrapper”.
+On the “Import Options” page of the import wizard, leave all settings at their defaults: the “Override workspace settings” option should be off, and the grayed-out “Gradle distribution” choice should be set to “Gradle wrapper.”
 It is also recommended that you clear the "Gradle user home" dialog box in the **Gradle Preferences** (not the one in the import wizard) prior to importing ([one